Susan Norman explains non-conscious learning. Do you know what’s going on in your classroom when your back’s turned? Or even when it isn’t?

 - As you write, notice any thoughts or feelings that arise.
 These can frequently give you insights into aspects of your mind that might be resisting the learning process, and may cause you to change the sentence, e.g. to ‘I deserve to learn (topic) quickly and easily.’

 Although some of the proposals in this article may be new, part of my purpose is to validate a lot of good practice which is already taking place in classrooms.
 I do not want to imply that there is no place for the conscious mind in learning.
-It is the part of the mind that allows us to plan, prioritise, act, override our emotional responses to let us interact in a ‘civilised’ way – and to suppress information or emotions that might stop us from acting, and which can thereby inhibit learning.
+It is the part of the mind that allows us to plan, prioritize, act, override our emotional responses to let us interact in a ‘civilized’ way – and to suppress information or emotions that might stop us from acting, and which can thereby inhibit learning.
 My suggestion is that by paying more attention to non-conscious aspects, we will release the mind’s natural ability to learn quickly and easily.

 Special thanks to Grethe Hooper Hansen for many of the original ideas on the non-conscious taken from a pre-publication copy of her book Undermind.